gisma-courses/LV-uav-workflow/morea/Postprocessing/experiences-Metashape-wf-15.md

  <br>
 ### Overall visual inspection
 Below in the upper Cesium map you will find an interactive map of the complete 5 cm orthoimage.
 Please compare the section of the *three trees* with the Cesium rendering.

 You will note that the cesium server also resample the image and hence changes the visual quality again.

-Inaddition you can check how the quality of the automatic genberated reolocation applies to the web based maps.
+In addition you can check typical issues try to identify them and think about the reasons an possible solutions.
+Furthermore have a look how the quality of the automatic generated relocation applies to the web based maps.
 Check the **?** Button for navigation help.
  <br>
 <iframe src="cesium_ortho_1.html" height="800px" width="100%" frameborder="0" onload="resizeIframe(this)" ></iframe>

  <br>
 ### Typical issues

 You will find a lot of *minor* issues.
-The below panel adresses some of them.
+The below panel addresses some of them.
 {% include small-img-4panel.html url4="poor_sampling_artifact.png" url2="shadow_artifact.png"  url3="oversampling_scale.png"  url1="blur.png" %}

 *The outer left crop shows typical blur effects (too much motion or vertical height differences).
 The center left crop shows an artifact that duplicates features (in this case the shadow of the tree), The center right crop shows typical oversampling issues (too many images on a flat spot), Finally the outer right crop shows typical distortion effects (in this case due to poor image availability at the edge of the task)*